-OT Jobs and SFE Three ways
+OT Jobs and SFE

+Three ways

 - 1. SFE calls out for jobs during specified hours (see next page).
-You will be asked to give you ID number.
+You will be asked to give your ID number.
 The details of the job are given and you will be asked to accept or decline.
 See next page. - 2.
 You can go on the SFE website - https://tdsb.esolutions.com- for jobs that have been posted.
-Jobs are only posted for the next day starting at noon . - 3.
+Starting at noon jobs posted for the next day. - 3.
 You can phone into the SFE system.